sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ```

 Function `add_to_graph` is powerful, but use it responsibly.
-It adds some CPU overhead, which won't matter in GPU heavy workloads, but
+It adds some CPU overhead, because it is parsing arguments in search of Symbolic Data.
+This won't matter in GPU heavy workloads,
-might contribute to a slowdown in CPU limited scenarios.
+but might contribute to a slowdown in CPU limited scenarios.

 Here is an over complicated example, just to give you an idea: